Comparison Between Egyptian and Chinese Astronomy

 - Yi Xing

-Video: ANCIENT ALIENS - Archeo-Astronomy and Ancient Advanced Technology - Robert Bauval LIVE
+Video: ANCIENT ASTRONAUTS - Archeo-Astronomy and Ancient Advanced Technology - Robert Bauval LIVE

 The Orion Mystery presents startling facts about a star-correlation with the Giza Pyramids in Egypt.
 Why did the Egyptians align their monuments with such hi......